Observable criterion for collective entanglement in Boson-lattice system

-In this respect, recent studies on optical lattices substantially explored the amount of generated entanglement~\cite{frerot2016entanglement,walsh2019local,sharma2022quantum,zhang2016cluster,canella2019superfluid} in different phases and across phase transitions.
-For instance, the approaches adopting slave-boson technique in ~\cite{frerot2016entanglement,walsh2019local,sharma2022quantum} show that the Mott insulator--superfluid phase transition is accompanied by irregularities like a bump or discontinuity in the entanglement entropy for Bose-Hubbard model (BHM)~\cite{frerot2016entanglement,walsh2019local}.
-Those studies have also been extended to the case of optical lattice placed inside an optical cavity~\cite{sharma2022quantum}, which introduces long-range order implementing an extended BHM, thereby enriching the many-body dynamics far more to lead to e.g. the occurrence of CDW phase~\cite{sharma2022quantum,esslinger2016quantum,ritsch2013cold,ritsch2008ultracold}.
+Recent studies explored the entanglement charateristics substantially in different quantum phases and across phase transitions in optical lattices~\cite{frerot2016entanglement,walsh2019local,sharma2022quantum,zhang2016cluster,canella2019superfluid}.
+For instance, the approaches adopting slave-boson technique in ~\cite{frerot2016entanglement,walsh2019local,sharma2022quantum} show that the Mott insulator(MI)--superfluid (SF) phase transition is accompanied by a sharp singularity in the entanglement entropy for Bose-Hubbard model (BHM) manifesting quantum criticality~\cite{frerot2016entanglement,walsh2019local}.
+Those studies have also been extended to the case of optical lattice placed inside an optical cavity~\cite{sharma2022quantum}, which introduces long-range order leading to an extended BHM and thereby enriching the many-body dynamics, e.g. the emergence of CDW phase~\cite{sharma2022quantum,esslinger2016quantum,ritsch2013cold,ritsch2008ultracold}.
+These prior studies provide useful insights to understand quantum entanglement in strongly interacting quantum systems.
+However the analysis using entanglement entropy is not readily accessible experimentally unless a full quantum-state tomography is performed \footnote{D. F. V. James {\it et al.}, \pra {\bf 64}, 052312 (2001).}, which can be increasingly demanding with quantum many-body systems.
+There were also alternative approaches, e.g. measuring the Renyi-2 entropy, which provides only the lower-bound for entanglement entropy, based on the interference of two quantum copies~\footnote{R. Islam {\it et al.}, Nature {\bf528}, 77 (2015).} or the probability-correlations via random measurements~\footnote{T. Brydges {\it et al.} Science {\bf 364}, 260 (2019).}.
+Moreover, entanglement entropy characterizes the bipartite entanglement of the whole system not directly addressing collective nature of entanglement.